justmoon/constitute/README.md

 }
 ```

-Dependency Injection using tools like `constitute` can turn that into:
+Tools like `constitute` can turn that into:

 ``` js
 function main () {